ceedon/ceedon.github.io/_posts/2018-10-18-growth-considered-harmful.md

 tags: ["growth","systems","communication","efficacy"]

 ---
-## Work in Progress; at me if you have feedback!
-Twitter link is at bottom of page.

 Headcount growth kills companies.

 Groups of people have advantage over individuals because they can do more work with better insights and fewer failures.